(My pocket square and pin for the evening. Because Marguerite has amazing taste and I am in fact, so fancy.)

 Prior to that, I got to deliver a speech talking about the shortlist.
 It went down really well and, as requested by several people, here it is.

 The Gold Tentacle is awarded for Best Debut.
-To complete any creative endeavour is difficult but to do so with a voice that’s all your own at the same time as telling a story well is as close to impossible as you can get.
-Five authors managed it, and the Gold shortlist should be essential reading for anyone interested in the current state of genre fiction.
-Here’s what we found.
+To complete any creative endeavor is difficult but to do so with a voice that’s all your own at the same time as telling a story well is as close to impossible as you can get.
+Five authors managed it, and the Gold Tentacle shortlist should be essential reading for anyone interested in the current state of genre fiction.

 Girton Club-Foot is the sort of young man who your eyes pass over.
 And that’s exactly what he, and his Master, are banking on.
 By turns funny, tender, tragic and surprising Age of Assassins explores what happens when you send an assassin (And his Master) to catch an assassin.
 And the price they both pay for taking the job at all.